cksystemsteaching/selfie/assignments/introductory-assignments.md

 ./selfie: temps total:   44497,22260,22237[1.00]
 ```

-After loading `selfie.m`, the `-m 1` option directs mipster to emulate a computer with 1 megabyte of memory (abbreviated 1MB, explained below) for executing `selfie.m`.
-Since `selfie.m` is invoked without any options, which could appear after the `-m 1 option, it responds, just like selfie without options before, with its usage pattern and then terminates after that mipster terminates and outputs a summary of its built-in performance profiler.
+After loading `selfie.m`, the `-m 1` option directs mipster to emulate a computer with 1 megabyte of memory (abbreviated 1MB) for executing `selfie.m`.
+Since `selfie.m` is invoked without any options, which could appear after the `-m 1` option, it responds, just like selfie without options before, with its usage pattern and then terminates after that mipster terminates and outputs a summary of its built-in performance profiler.

 [Profiling](https://en.wikipedia.org/wiki/Profiling_(computer_programming)) A form of dynamic program analysis that measures, for example, the space (memory) or time complexity of a program, the usage of particular instructions, or the frequency and duration of function calls.
 Most commonly, profiling information serves to aid program optimization.